-6. Chaperone Approvals
+4. Chaperone Approvals

-- 6.1.1 Legal requirements are to be found in the Children's and Young Persons Act 1933 and 1963 together with the Children (Performances and Activities [England] Regulations 2014.
-This policy does not reiterate the legislation but provides supplementary information on how the laws will be applied where interpretation is appropriate. - 6.1.2 Details on the Councils interpretation of specific legal requirements and its allied procedures and policies are outlined at Appendix C. Legal requirements under the Regulations are provided at Appendix F.
+4.1.
+Legal requirements are to be found in the Children's and Young Persons Act 1933 and 1963 together with the Children (Performances and Activities [England] Regulations 2014.
+This policy does not reiterate the legislation but provides supplementary information on how the laws will be applied where interpretation is appropriate.

+Details on the Councils interpretation of specific legal requirements and its allied procedures and policies are outlined at Appendix C.